ustaxcourt/ef-cms/docs/entities/Case.md

 ### orderForRatification

-Reminder for clerks to review the order for Ratification.
+Reminder for clerks to review the Order for Ratification.

 > `boolean` | optional